 Research shows that different cultures talk about mental illness in different ways.
-African Americans are less likely to use the term depression, but they may say they don’t feel like themselves, Breland-Noble said.
+Breland-Noble said that African Americans are less likely to use the term depression, but they may say they don’t feel like themselves

 It’s also more common for people in minority communities to experience mental illness as physical symptoms.
 Depression can show up as headaches, for example, or anxiety as gastrointestinal issues.

-Studies evaluating screening tools used with low-income, African American mothers found they don’t catch as many women as they should.
-Researchers recommend lower cutoff scores for certain African American women in order to better identify women who needs help but may not be scoring high enough to trigger a follow-up under current guidelines.
+Studies evaluating screening tools used with low-income, African American moms found they don’t catch as many women as they should.
+Researchers recommend lower cutoff scores for certain African American women in order to better identify women who need help but may not be scoring high enough to trigger a follow-up under current guidelines.